 As regular readers of this website or my Instagram will know, I am a massive fan of traybake-style dinners.
 Chuck everything on a single baking tray and then you end up with a feast of a dinner yet minimal washing up.
 Win win situation.

 This gluten free cod and chorizo traybake is totally delicious and, bonus, doesn’t make your house smell of fish.
 Hoorah!
-Maybe it’s just me living in a flat but potential fish aromas often put me off making fish at home.
+There’s nothing quite so off-putting as a lingering aroma of fish two days after you’ve cooked some.

 Anyway, back to the cod and chorizo traybake I promised you.
 It really makes a lovely supper and it is quick and easy, but it is also fancy enough that you can serve it to friends.

 Served with a lovely lemony aioli, you can add a little leafy green salad on the side if you wish, or simply enjoy it as is.

 Is This Recipe Family Friendly?

 It is definitely a kid friendly dish, at least in my household.
 Simply refrain from seasoning until you have scooped out the kiddie portion.